jacob-seal/electronic_dice-FPGA/README.md

 # electronic_dice-FPGA
 Instantiatable electronic dice that returns a psuedo-random integer between 1 and 6.
 Can be easily inserted into any dice based game.
+The randomness is inserted by the human who presses the button at random times.

 Fully simulated with testbench on eda playground at: